IQSS/dataverse/doc/sphinx-guides/source/installation/external-tools.rst

 Inventory of External Tools
 ---------------------------

-Support for external tools is just getting off the ground but the following tools have been successfully integrated with Dataverse:
+The following tools have been successfully integrated with Dataverse:

 - TwoRavens: a system of interlocking statistical tools for data exploration, analysis, and meta-analysis: http://2ra.vn.
 See the :doc:`/user/data-exploration/tworavens` section of the User Guide for more information on TwoRavens from the user perspective and the :doc:`r-rapache-tworavens` section of the Installation Guide.